header

 3.1 Country Trip

-Played usually Stableford for the Saturday round (handicapped for Golf Link) and Sunday to be arranged by the Captain.
+Played usually Stableford for the Saturday round (handicapped for Golf Link) and Sunday to be arranged by the Captain. (handicap to stay the same for the two rounds)

-Played as arranged over participating days.
-(Not handicapped for Golf Link).
+Played as arranged over participating days. (not handicapped for Golf Link).

 Note: This event is to be financed and organised by the players and all travel, insurance and accommodation expenses, prizes and associated costs will not be funded by the club.